 "German Taxing Authority" means the Federal Republic of Germany or any political subdivision thereof or taxing authority therein.

 "German Tax Losses" means (i) (A) with respect to Enron, Rheingold, Valhalla or Valkyrie (collectively, the "Enron Parties"), the amount of any increase in the amount of German Taxes imposed on, payable by, or withheld with respect to any payments to any of the Enron Parties under the Agreements or the RMT Preferred Stock over the amount of German Taxes that such Enron Parties would have paid or incurred if the Enron Tax Assumption and the Enron Indemnification Assumption had been accurate, or (B) with respect to DBOFD, the amount of any increase in the amount of German Taxes imposed on, payable by, or withheld with respect to any payments to, DBOFD under the Agreements over the amount of German Taxes that DBOFD would have paid or incurred if the Deutsche Bank Tax Assumption had been accurate; plus (ii) all Contest Costs related to such German Tax Losses.
-For the avoidance of doubt, the amount of Rheingold's German Tax Losses is net of any indirect credits Rheingold is able to claim against German Taxes for United States federal income Taxes paid by RMT, and the amount of DBOFD's German Tax Losses is net of any credits DBOFD is able to claim against German Taxes for German Taxes paid by Rheingold.
+For the avoidance of doubt, the amount of Rheingold's German Tax Losses is net of any indirect credits Rheingold is able to claim against German Taxes for United States Taxes paid by RMT, and the amount of DBOFD's German Tax Losses is net of any credits DBOFD is able to claim against German Taxes for German Taxes paid by Rheingold.

 "Indemnified Tax Claim" has the meaning set forth in Section 5(e)(ii).